 See more In-depth

-- Get the facts: Asthma and complementary health approaches.
-National Center for Complementary and Alternative Medicine. http://nccam.nih.gov/health/asthma/facts.
-Accessed July 8, 2014.
+- 4 Tips: Asthma and complementary health practices.
+National Center for Complementary and Integrative Health. https://nccih.nih.gov/health/tips/asthma.
+Accessed May 19, 2017.

 - Adkinson NF, et al. Complementary and alternative medicine.
 In: Middleton's Allergy: Principles and Practice.
 8th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2014. https://www.clinicalkey.com.
 Accessed May 16, 2017.

 - Rakel D, ed.
 Integrative Medicine.
 4th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2018. https://www.clinicalkey.com.
 Accessed May 19, 2017.

 - Land MH, et al. Complementary and alternative medicine use among allergy practices: Results of a nationwide survey of allergists.
 Journal of Allergy and Clinical Immunology.
 In press.
 Accessed May 19, 2017.